Users of EdgeCTP can connect to the online cloud-based FreeAgent accounting package to seamlessly pass details on:

 - If necessary, you may click the [Start Sync] button to begin the synchronization of static data between your FreeAgent and EdgeCTP accounts.
 This will make sure that information like contacts, products, tax rates, etc., are the same across both EdgeCTP and FreeAgent.
 Warning: This may take a while, so you may wish to skip this step and let FreeAgent and EdgeCTP do this automatically in the background (we recommend you skip this step).

 - As a final step, you may want to check that the Taxes have been imported into EdgeCTP correctly, for this check Administration > Settings > Tax Rates where the Source should be ‘FreeAgent‘.
 Recommend that you do NOT create any new taxes in EdgeCTP.
 Instead create new Tax Rates first in FreeAgent, because it’s best business practices to treat the accounting package as the authentic source of ‘books and records’ quality data, and then let EdgeCTP automatically import the Tax Rates from FreeAgent into EdgeCTP behind the scenes via the established connection.
 In case you don’t see the newly FreeAgent created Tax Rate in EdgeCTP, then come into the Tax Rates settings and ‘Import tax rates … Click here’ manually, which forces EdgeCTP to go get the FreeAgent tax rates.

 Benefits of a FreeAgent Connection

 You won’t need to reconnect with FreeAgent every time, once connected it stays connected until you disconnect the two systems manually.
-This means whilst the two systems connected they stay automatically in sync with regards to data between themselves behind the scenes.
+This means while the two systems are connected they stay automatically in sync with regards to data between themselves behind the scenes.